Nelsoon-ds/dvo-website/content/_index.md

 color = "#fff"
 description = """
 Winner of the 2022 European Blockchain Center Hackathon.
 The hackathon is a week long event with 12 teams competing to build a PoC solution.
-We built a Ethereum-based escrow system that only allowed withdrawals of accounts when NGO commitments had been made.
+We built a Ethereum-based escrow script that only allowed withdrawals of accounts when the NGOs committed goals had been documented on the ledger.
 """

 [[extra.top_projects]]